maxammann/blog/content/posts/2025-06-15-dreame-fel-mode/index.md

   12          997888         7634910   3.2 GiB     0700  UDISK
 ```

 I believe the choice of 1200MB is to limit the amount of pictures that might be included in the flash dump.
 However, in my dump, I could find hundreds of pictures of my flat.
 The robot likely deleted them, but did not yet overwrite them.
 Therefore, hackers who want to root their Dreame's should store their `dustx100.bin`, `dustx101.bin` and `dustx102.bin` files in a safe and also secure place.

+To summarize:

+1. What does `oem dunst` and `oem prep` do?
+2. What is the device ID `did`?
+3. Can we authrorize to the Dreame API using the data we got from the robot?
+4. Which binaries run on the robot?
+What does the [MCU](https://github.com/alufers/dreame_mcu_protocol/blob/master/dreame_z10_notes.md) do?

-Anyway, I'm super happy now that I can continue working on this robot and analyzing the kernel and user space.
+I'm super happy now that I can continue working on this robot and analyzing the kernel and user space.

 ##### Links